 Asian markets lower after Wall St declines for third week

-BEIJING -- Asian stock markets were mostly lower Monday after Wall Street declined for a third week and Britain reported a rise in coronavirus infections.
+BEIJING -- Asian stock markets were lower Monday after Wall Street declined for a third straight week and Britain reported a rise in coronavirus infections.

-Benchmarks in Shanghai, Hong Kong and Sydney retreated.
+Benchmarks in Shanghai, Hong Kong, Seoul and Sydney retreated.
 Japanese markets were closed for a holiday.

 On Friday, Wall Street's benchmark S&P 500 index lost 1.1%, led by a sell-off of tech companies that led this year's rebound.
 Investors worry they might have become to expensive.